er1z/fakemock/README.md

 Default generator chain:
 1. `TypedGenerator` — handles two cases: `value` or `regex`.
 Nothing less, nothing more,
+2. `RecursiveGenerator` — if variable class has FQCN specified in phpDoc, it's processed unless `recursive` field flag is set to `false`,
 2. If package `symfony/validator` is installed and available, `AssertGenerator` is being checked against,
 3. `FakerGenerator` — provides methods for generating specified Faker's generator or guess field content by `NameGuesser`,
 4. `PhpDocGenerator` — generates data according to the property type,